Panmoni/bitcoincashsite-www/src/content/post/token-pioneers-cash-tokens-tutorial-1.md

 ##### 1. Install Electron Cash
 1. Install the [Electron Cash desktop wallet](https://electroncash.org/) and create a wallet, or import an existing BCH wallet (only if it’s not a terribly important wallet).
 2. Ensure your wallet is funded with a small amount of BCH.
 Here are [some places](https://www.bitcoincashsite.com/buy) where you can get BCH.
 Try to send it to the _primary address_ of your wallet.
-	1. You can find the _primary address_ of your wallet by visiting the **Addresses** tab and finding the one with an `index` value of ‘0’.
+	1. You can find the _primary address_ of your wallet in Electron Cash by visiting the **Addresses** tab and finding the one with an `index` value of ‘0’.
 If you have no **Addresses** tab, go to the **View** menu and select “Show Addresses.”
 3. If you created a new wallet, store your seed phrase securely, for example using [BitWarden](https://bitwarden.com/), [KeePass](https://keepass.info/), pen and paper, or another secure method that you’re not going to lose.
 4. If using an existing wallet, you can find your seed phrase in Electron Cash under the **Wallet** menu \> **Seed**.
 Be sure to protect it from prying eyes.

 ##### 2. Open Cashonize.com
 1. Open the [Cashonize web wallet](https://cashonize.com/) in your browser and paste your seed phrase (from your Electron Cash wallet) into the text box below where it says “Import existing wallet.”
 Leave the derivation path as the default value and click the Import button.
 	1. If you prefer, you can create a new wallet in Cashonize and later on import that wallet into Electron Cash.
-To go this route, use the “Create new wallet” functionality on Cashonize.com, click on the gear in the tab bar, click the “Show seed phrase” button and securely store the seed phrase that is shown there.
+To go this route, use the “Create new wallet” functionality on Cashonize.com.
+    2. Click on the gear in the tab bar.
+    3. Click the “Show seed phrase” button and securely store the seed phrase that is shown there.
-		1. To import this seed phrase into Electron Cash, click the File menu \> New/Restore in Electron Cash, follow the dialog and select “Standard wallet” \> “I already have a seed”.
-On the next screen, paste your seed phrase from Cashonize and, later, accept the default derivation path.
-Finish the dialog and you will have successfully “mirrored” your wallet on both Cashonize and Electron Cash.
+		1. To import this seed phrase into Electron Cash, click the File menu \> New/Restore in Electron Cash.
+        2. Follow the dialog and select “Standard wallet” \> “I already have a seed”.
+        3. On the next screen, paste your seed phrase from Cashonize and, later, accept the default derivation path.
+        4. Finish the dialog and you will have successfully “mirrored” your wallet on both Cashonize and Electron Cash.
 2. If you are using an existing wallet, it’s important to note that Cashonize is a single-address wallet.
 It only sees and uses the first address (i.e., _primary address_) in your wallet.
 So, that first address should have a BCH balance.
 If it doesn’t, you can just do a consolidating transaction in Electron Cash.
 	1. In case you need to perform a consolidating transaction because your _primary address_ has no or insufficient BCH balance, please do the following.
 		1. Visit the Addresses tab in Electron Cash and find the address that has an index value of ‘0’.
 		2. Right-click it and select Copy Address.
 		3. Now visit the Coins tab in Electron Cash and select any UTXO(s) that have a BCH balance that you wish to consolidate (i.e., move to the _primary address_).
 		4. Once selected (you can select more than one if you like), right-click and select Spend.
 This will open the Send screen and show in the From field the UTXO(s) you are consolidating.
-		5. Paste into the Pay to field the _primary address_ of your wallet.
+		5. Paste into the "Pay to" field the _primary address_ of your wallet.
 		6. You can enter a description if you like and you can enter the amount you wish to consolidate to your primary address, or just hit max.
 		7. If consolidating many UTXOs, make sure the fee is not too high and click send.
-		8. This should consolidate the selected coins to your main wallet address.
+		8. This should consolidate the selected coins to your wallet's primary address.

 ##### 3. Get Token ID (`category`)

-1. Click on the “CreateTokens” tab top right.
+1. Click on the “CreateTokens” tab top right in Cashonize.
 Leave the token-type with its default value of “Fungible Tokens”.
 2. The wallet will select a parent UTXO to use as the input for the transaction that creates your FT and show it as the ‘Planned tokenId’, otherwise known as the `category` for your FT.
 Copy this hash to your clipboard.
 3. Choose the Total Supply.
 This can be tricky, because the decision depends on how many decimal places you want your FT to have.
 	1. For example, if you want a total supply of 21 million with 8 decimal places, then the number you enter here should be 2100000000000000.
 Do not enter any decimal points or commas here.
 The decimal point actually gets “placed” by the metadata, and is not present on-chain.
 So you have to put your desired total supply and then add on the digits for the decimal places to that.
 Here is another example: If you want a total supply of one-thousand with two decimal places, then enter 100000.